Seeed-Studio/Gateway-MeshBee/README.md

         2.Zigbee Pro;<br>
         3.Xively lib<br>

-In order to improve Mesh-Bee firmware Project,please feel free to contact me with your suggestions.
+In order to improving Mesh-Bee firmware,please feel free to contact me with your suggestions.

 For more information, please refer to [wiki page](<http://www.seeedstudio.com/wiki/Mesh_Bee>).